CSharpM7/banjo-moveset/README.md

 You can also choose which angle to fly in by holding up or down on the control stick before taking off!
 Take care while flying, as landing on the ground too early will deal 10% damage and put you into the fail animation.
 Hitting sheilds is ill-advised, as you will recoil (akin to Flare Blitz), and if someone parries this, you are almost certainly dead!

 If you find yourself about to hit a wall, you can press the shield button within the first 4 frames of hitting a wall to perform a tech!
 Holding up lets you perform a walljump tech.
 This move can also be guard-canceled like wonderwing, in case you accidentally b-reverse it and are headed towards the blastzone.

+Advantages:
+- Easier to recover with
+- No longer forced to lose a gold feather when trying to recover
+- Can tech walls if you miss the very small ledge window
+- Can avoid a potential ledge trap if your opponent commits too hard

+Disadvantages:
+- VERY vulnerable
+- Does not kill until MUCH later
+- Has a cooldown, so you'll have less resources to work with when trying to recover

 ```diff
 Specs: